 Check your application version name and version code

-Do not forget to put correct version name and version code for the release build.
-If you do the mistake, it creates problem while managing and tracking different releases.
+Do not forget to put the correct version name and version code for the release build.
+If you do the mistake, it creates problems while managing and tracking different releases.

 Measure the metrics around the application performance

 You should measure the metrics like: